 M&A is a key growth strategy going forward for the Company in order for us to execute on the multi-brand strategy and also further diversify away from brand concentration risks and into markets outside of China.
 Historically, virtually all of our sales have been in China.
-For example, our international (meaning outside of China) sales were zero in 2021 and 2022 and accounted for 4.21% of our total revenue for the year ended December 31, 2023.
+For example, our international (meaning outside of China) sales was zero in 2022 and accounted for 4.21% and 10.14% of our total revenue for the year ended December 31, 2023 and December 31, 2024.
 M&A is an important part of our strategy to establish our footprint and sales channel internationally.
 We are actively looking at potential targets with revenues in the U.S., Europe, Australia, SE Asia, and Middle East.
-As a group, we are targeting to have international sales to account for up to 30% of total revenue in 2024 and around 50% in 2025.
-Since July 2023, we have acquired three Asian food brand companies in the U.S. including Nona Lim, Yai's Thai, and Omsom.
+Since July 2023, we have acquired three Asian food brand companies in the U.S. including Nona Lim and Yai's Thai.
 Looking forward, we will continue to identify targets but to the extent permitted due to our recurring losses from operations and an accumulated deficit, we will evaluate and opportunistically execute on strategic joint ventures (JV), potential investments and acquisition opportunities across the value-chain with a focus on supplementing and/or complementing our existing products, sales channels, customer-base and/or allow us to optimize our existing brand marketing and sales channel management capabilities.
 There can be no assurances that we will be successful in generating revenues internationally.
 For example, our M&A strategy may not identify M&A candidates and acquisitions that are completed may not be successfully integrated into our operations and may not produce significant international revenues.
 Apart from executing acquisitions with considerations paid through share exchanges, we will consider raising funds from investors to have an option to acquire companies through a mixture of cash and equity.